 The introduction, amendments or repeals of legislation can have an effect on the offences recorded by Victoria Police.
 For further information, refer to the Spotlight: Breaches of orders – The Impact of Legislative Changes on the website.
 The follow section outlines some of the key legislative changes that have had an impact on recorded crime.

-In responses to the Seeing the Clear Light of Day: Expert Reference Group on Decriminalising Public Drunkenness.
-Report to the Victorian Attorney-General – August 2020 the Summary Offences Amendment (Decriminalisation of Public Drunkenness) Bill 2020 was enacted in December 2020 to decriminalise public drunkenness and support a health-based responses for these vulnerable people.
-The Victorian Government will repeal the offence of public drunkenness in sections 13, 14 and 16 of the Summary Offences Act 1966 in November 2022.
+In response to the Seeing the Clear Light of Day: Expert Reference Group on Decriminalising Public Drunkenness.
+Report to the Victorian Attorney-General – August 2020 (External link) the Summary Offences Amendment (Decriminalisation of Public Drunkenness) Bill 2020 (External link) was enacted in December 2020 to decriminalise public drunkenness and support a health-based responses for these vulnerable people.
+The Victorian Government will repeal the offence of public drunkenness in the Summary Offences Amendment (Decriminalisation of Public Drunkenness) Act 2021 (External link), in sections 13, 14 and 16 of the Summary Offences Act 1966 will be repealed in November 2022.
 The offence codes recorded in LEAP with these sections are:

 - 596A DRUNK IN PUBLIC PLACE 7405.13